Thai PM confident Bangkok will escape worst of floods

 Chalit Damrongsak, director general of the Royal Irrigation Department, said the flows from the north into the Chao Phraya river were lower than expected.

-"The water levels that are going to enter Bangkok on October 15-16 will most likely be only at 2.3-2.4 metres.
-Therefore, it will not surpass Bangkok's irrigation dike levels of 2.5 metres," he said.
+"The water levels that are going to enter Bangkok on October 15-16 will most likely be only at 2.3-2.4 meters.
+Therefore, it will not surpass Bangkok's irrigation dike levels of 2.5 meters," he said.
 "I can confirm that Bangkok is going to be spared from the flood."

 STOCKING UP